 Low prices, low renewal rates and free WHOIS protection.
 Get your domain names at Namecheap today.

 Design your Google Site

-Now I suggest following along with the video (found at the beginning of this post) as a way to design your website.
+Now I suggest following along with the video (found at the beginning of this post) to design your website.
 You have a few different options to be aware of.

 Set a header image or a gif

-You can set a header image or a gif for your Google Site and it looks fantastic.
-If you decide to use an image make sure it’s around 2000×2000 pixels in size so it fits correctly and is not blown out.
+You can set a header image or a gif for your Google Site, which looks fantastic.
+If you decide to use a photo, ensure it’s around 2000×2000 pixels so it fits correctly and is not blown out.

 You can create a logo with a wide variety of tools and services.
-My personal favorite is to use Canva for logos as you’re able to create high quality graphics in .png or .svg format.
+My favorite is using Canva for symbols, as you can produce high-quality graphics in .png or .svg format.

-To add text, images, embed social media posts or add videos to any pages simply double click any white space on your website and you’ll have a popup dial where you can select to add an image, video or text.
+To add text, and images, embed social media posts or videos to any page, double-click any white space on your website, and you’ll have a popup dial where you can select to add an image, video, or text.

 With the text editor you can add links, heading, and stylize font as you like.
 You can also add content from your own Google Drive account.

 A Google Site “look and feel” can be adjusted slightly via the themes feature.
 You can not edit themes directly themselves to look a specific way, you can only change colors and font choices that are unique to each theme with the right hand sidebar.